guitoof/articles/Flutter_Hero_Animation_Unmasked/Flutter_Hero_Animation_Unmasked_Part_1.md

 Before diving into the wicked part, let's have look at the general mechanism of this feature:

-1. Given 2 pages (source & destination), which both contains `Hero` widgets with the a `tag` property holding the same value.
+1. Given 2 pages (source & destination), which both contain `Hero` widgets with the a `tag` property holding the same value.
 <div style="text-align: center;">
   <img src="./images/initial_state.png" height="200" alt="Hero Animation - Initial State" />
 </div>